greenpdx/crnetctl/tests/README_HARDWARE_TESTING.md

 # Machine A
 for i in {1..20}; do
   echo "Iteration $i"
-  libnccli device disconnect eth1 sleep 1
+  nccli device disconnect eth1
+  sleep 1
-  libnccli device connect eth1
+  nccli device connect eth1
   sleep 1
 done